The iPadOS Breaking Point: Why It’s Time to Go Mac-Only

 This is where hardware selection becomes critical.
 The Unix-based architecture of macOS offers the reliability necessary for scientific inquiry.
 It handles large-scale data processing and visual rendering with optimal efficiency.

 In contrast, relying on Windows-based systems introduces unnecessary entropy.
 The instability and resource mismanagement typical of PC platforms are illogical when precision is paramount.
-To study the universe effectively, one must use a superior interface: the Mac.
+To study the universe effectively, one must use a superior device: the Mac.

 3I/ATLAS